mixpanel/docs/Admin/Organizations-Projects.md

 2. If a user is assigned both the Consumer role individually and the Analyst role via a team.
 The user would be able to do both anything a Consumer can do and anything an Analyst can do.

+# Teams

+Mixpanel enables you to create and delete Teams within an organization.
+Teams make it easier to manage roles and permissions for a group of users.
+Users who are a member of a Team will be provisioned with the same role and permission that is assigned to the team.

+## Creating Teams

+To create teams in Mixpanel:

+1. Under "Organization Settings", click **Users & Teams** and you will land on the Users tab.
+2. Click **Teams** to see a list of current teams in your organization.
+3. Click **Create Team** and provide a team name.
+4. Click **Done** to complete the process and see the team's permission and membership.

+## Adding Users to Teams

+All users added to a team will receive the same role and permissions that is assigned to the team.
+To add users to a team:

+1. Under "Organization Settings", click **Users & Teams** and you will land on the Users tab.
+2. Select the **Teams** tab and select the team to add users to.
+3. Click **Add Users** to select users to add to the team.
+4. Click **Done** to complete the process.

+## Managing Team Permission

+### Adding Projects to Teams

+Adding projects to a team gives all individuals in the team access to that project with the specified role.
+To add projects to a team:

+1. Under "Organization Settings", click **Users & Teams** and you will land on the Users tab.
+2. Select the **Teams** tab and select the team to manage.
+3. Click **Add Project** and select the project(s) and permission role.
+4. Click **Add** to complete the process.

+### Other Team Permissions

+Adding Data Views and Service Accounts to a team will give all individuals in the team access to the Data View and Service Accounts.

 # Organization Discoverability